-ADLink provides versatile software drivers and packages for users' different approach to built-up a system.
-We not only provide programming library such as DLL for many Windows systems, but also provide drivers for many software package such as LabVIEW[®], HP VEETM, DASYLabTM, InTouchTM, InControlTM, ISaGRAFTM, and so on.
+ADLINK provides versatile software drivers and packages for users' different approach to building a system.
+We not only provide programming library for many Windows systems, but also provide drivers for many software packages including LabVIEW[®], HP VEETM, DASYLabTM, InTouchTM, InControlTM, ISaGRAFTM, etc.

-All the software options are included in the ADLink CD.
-The non-free software drivers are protected with serial licensed code.
-Without the software serial number, you can still install them and run the demo version for two hours for demonstration purpose.
-Please contact with your dealer to purchase the formal license serial code.
+All software options are included in the ADLINK CD.
+Commercial software drivers require licenses.
+Without the software license, users can still install them and run the demo version for two hours for demonstration purpose.
+Please contact an ADLINK dealer to purchase licenses.